Coaching in times of economic downturn is hard.

 Be clear and direct when you ask staff how they’re doing.
 It might feel clunky at first, but your team might not volunteer the information if you don’t.

 Then, develop a cadence of regularly scheduled and unscheduled informational check-ins with your team.
 Make it an ongoing conversation, not just a one-and-done check of a box.
 Keeping the lines of communication open helps to establish and foster camaraderie, community, and trust.

 4. Encourage Staff to Protect Their Time Away From Work

 We all need “me” time.
 It replenishes our energy, feeds our creativity, and refreshes us.

 Communicate to your staff that being professionally reliable is not the same thing as constantly available.
 Intentionally build a culture where downtime is encouraged and celebrated as a vital part of your business’s success.
 You can add to this by asking your staff about their personal wins and what they’ve enjoyed doing during time off.

 5. Ask Your Team What They Need, Right Now

 It sounds obvious, but asking struggling team members how you can help is the simplest way to identify issues and begin to get them the support they need.
 It’s also the most direct way to potentially spot gaps in company-offered resources that, if available, could be helpful.

-These conversations about mental wellbeing really are indispensable in our new working world.
-They can also be difficult, which is absolutely okay to feel.
-What matters is that you’re taking steps to creating a culture of trust and empathy – cornerstones of any truly successful team.
+Conversations about mental wellbeing are indispensable in our new working world.
+They can also be difficult, which is absolutely okay.
+What matters most is that you’re taking steps to creating a culture of trust and empathy – cornerstones of any truly successful team.